Sandeep9347/VLSI-LAB-EXP-2/README.md

-SIMULATION AND IMPLEMENTATION OF  COMBINATIONAL LOGIC CIRCUITS
+# EXPERIMENT:2   SIMULATION AND IMPLEMENTATION OF COMBINATIONAL LOGIC CIRCUITS
+# DATE:

-AIM:
+# AIM:

- To simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using Xilinx ISE.
+ To simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using  vivado ISE.

-APPARATUS REQUIRED:
+# APPARATUS REQUIRED:

-Xilinx 14.7
+ vivado 14.7
 Spartan6 FPGA

-PROCEDURE:
+# PROCEDURE:

- 1.Open Vivado: Launch Xilinx Vivado software on your computer.
+ 1.Open Vivado: Launch  Vivado software on your computer.

 2.Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".